codeblock102/addin-darululum/docs/admin-creator-guide.md

 ## Overview

-The Developer Admin Creator is a powerful tool that allows developers to create admin accounts and assign them to specific madrassahs.
-This functionality is designed for developers to set up administrative access for different madrassahs in the system.
+The Developer Admin Creator is a powerful tool that allows developers to create admin accounts and assign them to specific Dār Al-Ulūm Montréal locations.
+This functionality is designed for developers to set up administrative access for different Dār Al-Ulūm Montréal locations in the system.

 ## Access